ersanchez/notes/git-without-github.md

 We will start by initializing the `server-scripts` directory into a `git` repository.

-Initialize the directory into a `git` repository by first navigating into the `server-scripts` directory and then issuing the `git init` command
+On the server, initialize the directory into a `git` repository by first navigating into the `server-scripts` directory and then issuing the `git init` command

     $ cd /home/alice/server-scripts
     $ git init

-    # You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:
+    # You will get several lines of information about how to change the\
+    name later on - which you can ignore for now - and one final line\
+    that says:

     Initialized empty Git repository in /home/alice/server-scripts/.git/